 Further titles planned for the 'After Christendom' series:

-There are several further titles under discussion, but at this stage four more have been accepted for publication by Paternoster.
+There are further titles under discussion, but at this stage four more have been accepted for publication by Paternoster.

 Other books that explore post-Christendom themes: